 As mentioned above, there are plenty of purported skin treatments that promise collagen synthesis and skin tightening.

-And then there are the stimulating treatments:
+And then there are the collagen stimulating treatments:

-Low intensity and/or superficially acting stimulating treatments are also a waste of time (and when provided by untrained people can also cause injury)
+• Low-intensity and/or superficially-acting stimulating treatments are also a waste of time (and when provided by untrained people can also cause injury)

-High intensity, deep acting stimulating treatments, which provide deep, strong stimulation for growth, but not strong enough to cause tissue damage
+• High-intensity, deep-acting stimulating treatments, which provide deep, strong stimulation for growth, but not strong enough to cause tissue damage

 The best safe stimulating treatments for collagen production are: